 Both taught high school English.
+Doris taught five
-Doris taught five vears in Kent, married, moved to South Dakota and taught a year before going to graduate school and earning a master's in sociology in Ohio.

-One class in computer programming led to a 15-year career in computer programming in Wisconsin.
-After her marriage ended, she worked at the University of Wisconsin in Madison, and was involved with a UCC church.
+vears in Kent, then married and moved to South Dakota and taught a year before going on to graduate school and earning a master's degree in sociology in Ohio.
+Her one class in computer programming led to a 15-year career in computer programming, moving to Wisconsin.
+After her marriage ended, she was working at the University of Wisconsin in Madison, involved with a UCC church.

-Realizing that her job inhibited her church work, Doris went to Eden Seminary St. Louis.
-A residency in clinical pastoral education led her into hospice chaplaincy and a move to Florida about an hour from Cathie, who taught English 20 years and was active in a Gainesville UCC.
+Eventually realizing that her job was inhibiting her church work, she went to seminary at Eden in St. Louis and residency in clinical pastoral education led her into hospice chaplaincy and a move to Florida about an hour from Cathie, who taught English 20 years.

-Over the years, the two saw each other several times a year, talked hours on the phone and wrote emails.
+Over the years, Doris and Cathie saw each other several times a year, phoned and talked for hours and wrote emails.
+Cathie is active in a UCC church in Gainesville.

-Cathie still has family in the Northwest, so she called this spring, reminding Doris it would be 50 years since them met at camp.
-She spent four of her 10-day visit with Doris and her mother, and including lunch at Pilgrim Firs.
+Cathie still has family in the Northwest, so she called this spring, reminding Doris that it would be 50 years since them met at camp.
+She proposed coming and spending four of her 10-day visit with Doris and her mother, and including a lunch-time visit to Pilgrim Firs.

-Doris attended University Congregational with her parents, switched to Fauntleroy when the family moved there.
-Since returning to Seattle in 1997 on disability, she joined Richmond Beach UCC until she moved into Horizon House.
-Her mother still attends University Congregational, sometimes going by bus.
+Doris said that she attended University Congregational with her parents and then switched with them to Fauntleroy when the family moved to that neighborhood.
+Since she moved back to Seattle in 1997 on disability, she joined Richmond Beach UCC until she moved into Horizon House and began attending Plymouth.

+"My mother still attends University Congregational, sometimes going by bus," she said.

-"Our friendship is one of many friendships that have started at Pilgrim Firs or N-Sid-Sen," said Doris.
+"Cathie's and my friendship is just one of many friendships that have started at Pilgrim Firs or N-Sid-Sen," said Doris, who now serves on the PNC's Christian Life Service and Action Committee.

-For information, call 206-748-7288 or email do-
+For information, call 206-748-7288 or email doris wag-goner@juno.com.